Auregnais: History

 The last known native speaker of Auregnais died around 1960.
 Linguist Frank Le Maistre, author of the Dictionnaire Jersiais-Français, recorded the only known audio samples of the language, which he published in 1982.

-It is likely that the last rememberer died in the early 2020s.
+The last likely rememberer of the language was a Channel Islander author named Royston Raymond, who died in 2019.
+Raymond had learnt words in Auregnais from his grandparents and, together with teacher Sally Pond, compiled a dictionary in the language.

 One reason for the extinction of the language was movement of the population.
 In particular, the influx of labourers from the United Kingdom employed by the British government in the construction of the abortive harbour project and other fortifications (during the reign of Queen Victoria), as well as the stationing of a sizable British garrison among the small population, served to relegate Auregnais to a lesser status for communication.
-The evacuation of nearly all indigenous Auregnais to the British mainland during World War II (the island was occupied by the Wehrmacht) was thought to be a major factor in the final loss of the spoken language.
+The evacuation of nearly all indigenous Auregnais to the British mainland during World War II due to the island being occupied by the German Wehrmacht was thought to be a major factor in the final loss of the spoken language.

 Another reason for the language's demise was official neglect, especially in the education sector, where it was not taught at all.
 This led to a situation in which, as was noted by the Guernsey newspaper Le Bailliage in 1880, children had ceased to speak the language among themselves – partly due to teachers discouraging its use in favour of standard French.
 Along with the decline in Auregnais went the decline in the use of French.
 French ceased to be an official language in the island in 1966.
 The official French used in the Channel Islands (see Jersey Legal French) differs slightly from Metropolitan French and greatly from the vernacular Norman.